-Read the entire article about the Riegersburg Castle!
+Read our article about the Riegersburg Castle

-The hillside vineyards, just a few kilometres west of the Slovenian border, produce high quality wines such as the Traiminer.
+The hillside vineyards, just a few kilometres west of the Slovenian border, produce high-quality wines such as the Traiminer.
 Stay on the hill in small guesthouses with splendid views, wander among the vineyards or simply have a romantic picnic.

 The river Mur